-How Do Free Apps Make Money
+How Do Free Apps Make Money in 2021?

 These days, people are obsessed with the products and services they get free of cost, and mobile apps are no exception.
 It seems that most apps on the market are free to download and use.
 According to reports, global free mobile app downloads reached 253.91 billion in 2017.
 But how do companies that offer free software make money off their products?

 How do you make money from a free app?